Secondary schools in NZ

 - 16 to 19 years old - school is optional.
 Around this time, young people gain National Certificate in Educational Achievement (NCEA) and transition to further education, training or a career

-In New Zealand, parents are legally required to make sure that their child goes to school every day the school is open, unless they're sick, or need to be away with good reason, for example for an appointment or tangi.
+In New Zealand, parents and/or carers are legally required to make sure that their child goes to school every day the school is open, unless they're sick, or need to be away with good reason, for example for an appointment or tangi.
 Under the Education Act 1989, parents and carers of children between 6 and 16 years old can be prosecuted if their child is away from school without a good reason.

 If your teenager does need to be away from school, make sure the school knows ahead of time.
 Usually you will need to phone the office to let them know your child will be away, the reason why and for how long.